lmredington/Kali-Linux-Pen-Testing-Network-Tools/Papers/FOOTHOLDER_Collection_of_tools_and_scripts.md

 	https://ieeexplore-ieee-org.ezproxy.semo.edu:2443/stamp/stamp.jsp?tp=&arnumber=10127486

-### Goal
-Educate users about tools and how to use them
+### Goal: Educate users about tools and how to use them

 	"In this paper, we suggest the creation of a **single location** where users may access all other significant **tools** and receive **instruction** on how to operate them."

 ## Main Topics: (State of the Art)